How to Get Married at the Capitol in Madison, Wisconsin in 2026

 A few of my favorite sites for dresses are Asos, BHLDN, Baltic Born, Lulu’s and David’s Bridal.

-Another option is to thrift, borrow or mix and match with what is already in your closet.
+You can also thrift, borrow, or mix and match with what is already in your closet.
 This applies to each of you!
 You don’t need to spend thousands on attire that you’ll only wear once.
 If you want to wear something non-traditional, it’s your day – remember you can do anything you want.

 When it comes to rings, it’s important to make sure that you have rings that fit.
 If you want to wear silicone rings, that’s totally okay!
 Just make sure to get them before your ceremony!